Wildlife Journal Junior New Hampshire Public Television Knowledge Network

 Life Cycle

-Black OystercatcherThe female black oyster catcher lays two to three eggs among pebbles in a shallow, rocky depression or in a hollow on the beach above the high tide line.
+Black OystercatcherThe female black oyster catcher lays two to three eggs among pebbles in a shallow, rocky depression, or in a hollow on the beach above the high tide line.
 The nest is built by both the male and the female.
-They create a scrape, or depression, in the ground and then pick up and toss shells, bits of rock, and pebbles into the depression with a backwards or sideways flip of their heads.
-They will use the same nest year-after-year.
+They create a scrape, or depression, in the ground and then pick up and toss shells and bits of rocks and pebbles into the depression with a backwards or sideways flip of their heads.
+They use the same nest year-after-year.
 Both the male and the female take turns incubating the eggs.

 Behavior